DIY Pickleball Court

 Space Requirement

-Optimal Orientation: Positioning the playing area in a north and south-facing direction is officially recommended.
-This position aims to minimize interference from the sun.
-This Orientation helps optimize gameplay conditions by reducing the sun’s impact during matches.
+Best Direction: It’s best to position the playing area in a north and south-facing direction.
+This helps minimize sun interference and makes playing conditions better by reducing the sun’s impact during matches.

 The durability of the Court Surface